AnujaMSolanki/Cpp_Project/README.md

 ### Donor
 - Donor can create account by providing basic details.
 - After Login, Donor can donate blood, After approval from admin only, blood will be added to blood stock.
-- Donor can see their donation history with status (Pending, Approved, Rejected).
+- Donor can see their donation and blood request history with status (Pending, Approved, Rejected).
 - Donor can also request for blood from blood stock.
 - Donor can see their blood request history with status.
-- Donor can see number of blood request Made, Approved, Pending, Rejected by Admin on their dashboard.
 > **_NOTE:_**  Donor can donate blood and can also request for blood.